alexrpugh/sports-betting-tracker/README.md

 - Hit % on Team/Player search encompasses all bets.
 - Profit on Team/Player search only encompasses straight bets.
 - Futures sheet does not automatically populate; bets must be re-entered.
-- Leave day-by-day data will automatically populate in the monthly sheets.
+- Day-by-day data will automatically populate in the monthly sheets.
 - Leave ' (an apostrophe) in cell A2 of future monthly sheets (makes the master sheet prettier upon compiling).